zuliani99/ALGTG/README.md

 # ALGTG
 ## Active Learning trategy using Graph Trusduction Game

-Nowadays neural networks are one of the main pillars of artificial intelligence.
-However, they are data hungry, which means that to get good results on such a problem like image classification or object detection requires a large amount of information.
-This results in increased time and training costs.
-Active Learning wants to overcome this problem by finding the most important observations and features that summarize the data set.
-Having found those we can get results very close to the one obtained by analysing the entire data set.
+**Active Learning (AL)** aims to leverage the performance of deep models by selecting the most valuable samples to be annotated from a pool of unlabelled data to be annotated and moved into the labeled-training set.
+On the other hand **Game Theory** deals with the study of strategic interactions between rational decision-makers, which are modeled as games.

-Our work wants to explore this field by applying the **Graph Trasduction Game** which formulates the classification task as an *evolutionary non-cooperative game* between *N players* (samples) with *M strategies* (labels).
-Reaching a **Nash Equilibria** corresponds to find stable point of a dynamical system, one reached, all the samples are labelled consistently.
+Our work wants to connects these two fields by applying the **Graph Trasduction Game** which formulates the classification task as an *evolutionary non-cooperative game* between *N players* (samples) with *M strategies* (labels).
+Reaching a **Nash Equilibria** corresponds to find stable point of a dynamical system, one reached, all the samples are labeled consistently.
 To this end, the selection of samples to be labelled in the AL model, is based on:

 1. Tracking the evolution of the **entropy** along the iteration of the aforementioned dynamical system
 2. Creating an ad-hoc payoff function such that similar samples (already seen) are discouraged to emerge in the subsequent iterations.